cooper-org/cooper/docs/source/multipliers.rst

 The construction of a ``DenseMultiplier`` requires its initial value ``init`` to be provided.
 The shape of ``init`` should match that shape of the corresponding constraint defect.
-Recall that in :ref:`lagrangian-formulations`, the calculation of the Lagrangian involves an inner product between the multipliers and the constraint violations.
+Recall that in :ref:`lagrangian_formulations`, the calculation of the Lagrangian involves an inner product between the multipliers and the constraint violations.